ai2cm/fv3net/workflows/argo/README.md

 #### Running multiple segments

 The workflow will submit `submission-count` model segments in sequence.
-The diagnostic outputs from each segment will automatically be appended to the previous segment's at `output-url`.
+The post-processed diagnostic outputs from each segment will automatically be appended to the previous segment's at `output-url`.
 All other outputs (restart files, logging, etc.) will be saved to `output-url/artifacts/{timestamp}` where `timestamp` corresponds to the start time of